pboivin/filament-peek/README.md

 }
 ```

-This technique can also be used to implement page previews with a decoupled front-end (e.g Next.js):
+This technique can also be used to implement page previews with a decoupled front-end (e.g. Next.js):

 - From `getPreviewModalUrl()`, generate the preview token and return a **front-end** preview URL.
 - Then from the front-end page component, fetch the preview data from the **back-end** preview URL.